White Racial Identity Development

+White Racial Identity Development is a field of research looking at how white identity can develop and affect a person throughout their life.
+Through the process, White people become more aware of their role in American society, with the power and privilege they hold through systematic racism.
+Dr. Janet Helms created the White Racial Identity Model in 1992 to provide a way to categorize white racial identity.
+Another theory, the White Racial Consciousness Theory was created as an alternative to Helm's model.

+White Racial Identity Model

-The White Racial Identity Model was developed by psychologist Janet Helms in 1990.
-It is a racial and ethnic identity model created specifically for people who identify as white.
-This theory, heavily influenced by William Cross, has become a widely referenced and studied theory on white racial identity development.
-This model was created "to raise the awareness of white people about their role in creating and maintaining a racist society, and the need for them to act responsibly by dismantling systemic racism through a framework of power and privilege,".
+The White Racial Identity Model was developed by an African American psychologist, Janet Helms, in 1992.
+It is a racial and ethnic identity model created specifically for people who identify as White.
+This theory, heavily influenced by William Cross, has become a widely referenced and studied theory on White racial identity development.
+This model was created "to raise the awareness of White people about their role in creating and maintaining a racist society, and the need for them to act responsibly by dismantling systemic racism through a framework of power and privilege,".
 In addition, Helms presented the idea that all people have a racial identity in some way that is influenced by power and privilege.

-Two sequential phases

-The White Racial Identity Model is broken into five stages, split into two groups: Abandonment of Racism and the Evolution of a non-racist identity.
-White individuals transition from understanding themselves as racial beings and the privilege associated with being white, to taking ownership of and abandoning racial privilege, and finally learning about other racial groups.
+The White Racial Identity Model is broken into five statuses, split into two groups: Abandonment of Racism and the Evolution of a non-racist identity.
+White individuals transition from understanding themselves as racial beings and the privilege associated with being White, to taking ownership of and abandoning racial privilege, and finally learning about other racial groups.